cisagov/get.gov/pages/help/help_faq.md

 <p class="border-bottom": 1px solid> </p>

-## Can I request cityname.state.gov (e.g., detroit.mi.gov)?
+## Can I request a name like cityname.state.gov (e.g., detroit.mi.gov)?
-The “cityname” and “detroit” part of the above examples are subdomains.
-We do not manage subdomains for .gov.
+The “cityname” and “detroit” part of the examples above are subdomains. **We do not manage subdomains for .gov**.

 To use a subdomain for a particular .gov domain, like mi.gov, you need to coordinate with the registrant for that .gov domain.
-View [data for all .gov domains](https://get.gov/about/data/), including points of contact for a domain.
+View [data for all .gov domains](https://get.gov/about/data/), including points of contact for domains.